U.S. Treasurys Pull Back as Investors React to Fed Signals

 ADVERTISEMENT

+Government bonds on both sides of the Atlantic came under further pressure Thursday morning after three Bank of England officials dissented on the central bank's decision to keep its benchmark interest rate steady, arguing instead for an immediate rate increase.

+The number of dissenting votes was taken as a sign by investors that the U.K. central bank is closer to ending the stimulus put in place after last year's Brexit referendum.

-U.S. economic data, though, was supportive of bond prices.
+U.S. economic data, however, was supportive of bond prices.
 A report showed industrial production was flat in May, below the 0.1% increase anticipated by economists surveyed by The Wall Street Journal.

 Despite recent swings, many investors and analysts expect the market to be relatively calm in the near future.
-The yield on the 10-year Treasury note has fallen from 2.446% at the end of 2016, defying predictions that it would keep rising as Congress pursued expansionary fiscal policies and the Fed raised rates.

-At this point, investors are roughly divided between those who believe the recent rally has more legs and those who think it has reached its peak.
-But few expect any big change given a lack of easily identifiable catalysts, said Blake Gwynn, U.S. interest rates strategist at Natwest Markets.

-There is a "pretty wide consensus that we're stuck in the mud here for a couple of months," he said.
+After months of volatility caused in part by political developments, inflation data has emerged as the overriding focus of investors, said Jim Vogel, interest-rates strategist at FTN Financial.

+Should the data pick up, it would support the case for the Fed tightening policy and weaken the argument for buying bonds.
+But "if inflation is still low in November, the Fed will have to bend," Mr. Vogel said.

 Write to Sam Goldfarb at sam.goldfarb@wsj.com